martagrz/martagrz.github.io/content/event/sec_2025/index.md

   city: Santiago
   country: Chile

-summary: Society for Computational Economics.
+summary: Organised by the Society for Computational Economics.
+Peer-reviewed.
 abstract:

 # Talk start and end times.